-21.6.1 Using Oracle OLAP as a Source in an Integration Interface

-After performing a reverse-engineering using the RKM Oracle OLAP (Jython), you can use Oracle OLAP data tables as a source of an integration interface to extract data from the Oracle OLAP database and integrate them into another system (Data warehouse, other database...).
+23.6.1 Using Oracle OLAP as a Source in an Integration Interface the Oracle OLAP database and integrate them into another system (Data warehouse, other database...).
 Using Oracle OLAP as a source in these conditions is identical to using an Oracle datastore as a source in an integration interface.
 The Generic SQL and Oracle Database KMs can be used for this purpose.